bmann/bmcgarden/README.md

 Live at <https://bmannconsulting.com>.
 Read the [Colophon](https://bmannconsulting.com/colophon/) for details.

-Running Jekyll, backlinks and second brain / digital garden features provided by Simply Jekyll theme.
+Running Jekyll, backlinks and second brain / digital garden features provided by Digital Garden Jekyll Template.

+Edited on desktop and mobile with Obsidian.

+Published to IPFS via Fission.

 Social and slightly more frequent posts are at https://blog.bmannconsulting.com.